 There are several difference between Intercom and Gist when it comes to pricing.

 - Gist offers a 21-day free trial, moving into a free plan.

-- Gist’s Standard plan is $29/mo and includes most, yet not all of those features for up to 5 users.
+- Gist’s Standard plan is $99/mo and includes most, yet not all of those features for up to 5 users.

-- The Pro plan is $79/mo.
-It includes every feature available on our All-in-One platform.
+- The Pro plan is $149/mo.
+It includes every feature available on our All-in-One platform for 5 user seats.